 Planting Time in Cold-Zones

-If you live in snow zones or areas with bitter-cold winters, it is best to wait and plant in the spring or some even say you can plant in fall.
+If you live in snow zones or areas with bitter-cold winters, you can wait and plant in the spring or plant in fall.
 The advantage of planting in the fall is you will see those blooms earlier than if spring planted.
-Fall Planting - Timing - best to wait until after a good hard frost.
+If Fall planting wait until after a good hard frost.
 The seeds will not sprout until the spring when the soil has warmed up enough for germination.

-Site Selection and Soil Preparation
+Site Selection and Soil Amendments

 Unless specifically buying a shade-loving mix, annual or perennial wildflowers like full sun.
 But they don't like soggy, wet feet, so a good draining location is a must.
 The area should be cleared of unwanted vegetation and rake out any big rocks.
 If the area is clear, rake or disturb the soil so the wildflower seeds will have good soil contact.
 Working in some good organic compost will help with holding moisture in the soil and give the seeds a little cover.
 No need to dump a bunch of fertilizers in.
 Wildflowers will do just fine with most native soils.
 If you want to supplement the soil, add a fertilizer that is low in nitrogen and formulated for flowers (more phosphorus and potassium).
 Make sure the fertilizer is worked into the soil before you seed the area.

 Many wildflower seeds are very small so it is best to mix with an inert material like sand (not sea sand) or vermiculite in a 1:10 ratio.
 Split your seeds in half, mix with the inert material and sow your area.
 Mix the other half and resow the area.
 Do not rake in the seeds.
 Simply walk on the area, use a lawn roller or a piece of plywood to press the seeds into the soil.
 If spring sowing, make sure the seeds receive adequate water for good germination.
 Give your pollinators a good food source and enjoy the long lasting blooms in your garden or backyard.